mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 ## Commonly used components

-Most applications only need a few of the components exposed by the Date and Time packages:
+Most applications only need a few components exposed by the Date and Time packages:

 {{"demo": "CommonlyUsedComponents.js"}}

 :::success
-All the components exported by `@mui/x-date-pickers` are also exported by `@mui/x-date-pickers-pro` but not with nested imports.
+All the components exported by `@mui/x-date-pickers` are also exported by `@mui/x-date-pickers-pro` but without the nested imports.

-For example, to use the `DatePicker` component, the three following imports are valid:
+For example, to use the `DatePicker` component, the following three imports are valid:

 ```tsx
 import { DatePicker } from '@mui/x-date-pickers/DatePicker';